marty-wickham/2nd-milestone-project/README.md

 # Second Milestone Project / Simon Game
 ____

-Simon is an electronic memory game created in real life.
+Simon is an electronic memory game created in real life(https://en.wikipedia.org/wiki/Simon_(game)).
 The device creates a sequence, displayed by four coloured flashing lights accomapnied by tones, and requires a user to repeat the sequence.
 This is the link to the deployed webapge: [Simon Game](https://martycistudent.github.io/2nd-milestone-project/)

 ## UX Design: